-To do this they need to log into the Registry, select the account to which changes are needed and make the changes on the relevant page.
+To do this they need to login to the Union Registry, select the account to which changes are needed and make the changes on the relevant page.

-You will need to send the UK National Administrator (the Environment Agency) supporting documentation for changes.
+You may need to send the UK National Administrator (the Environment Agency) documents to support any changes.

-You can update your personal details by logging into the Registry and using the ‘edit personal details’ link.
+You can update your personal details by logging into the Union Registry and using the ‘Edit personal details’ link.
 You may need to provide supporting documentation, for example, if you have changed your name.

-Changes will not show on your account until the UK National Administrator has approved them and received supporting documentation if needed.
+Changes will not show on your account until the UK National Administrator has approved them and received any supporting documents (if needed).

-If you have forgotten your password, you can reset your own login details by following the links on the ECAS login screen.
+If you have forgotten your password, you can reset your own login details by following the links on the EU login screen (formally ECAS).
 If you have problems doing this, email email@example.com.

 These guidance documents give more help on EU ETS requirements:

-The Commission has also produced guidance to help operators with EU ETS requirements:
+The European Commission has also produced guidance to help operators with EU ETS requirements: